 Hello, and thank you for visiting Reading Getaway.
 The original purpose of this site and the accompanying books was to introduce the exciting adventures written by E. M. Duesel about real life social issues.
 She has two loves – writing and social research.
 She combines them and the result are thrilling novels with colorful and adventuresome characters.
-Their plots have covered everything from people with a sixth sense helping God in the End Times, to problems on the Southern Border, and homelessness.
-Her latest book highlights students suffering from social behavioral disorders just trying to get by.
+Their plots have covered everything from people with a sixth sense helping God in the End Times, to problems on the Southern Border, and homelessness, students suffering from social behavioral disorders just trying to get by, and her latest book is an imaginative take on reincarnation.
 Her books are fun and fast reading; a real buzz for readers with little time.

 The first three chapters of the revised edition of the book, Deathlinks can be found in the archives on this website (July, August 2017).
 You can purchase Deathlinks as a paperback ($16.95) on this webpage, Amazon.com, and Amazon purchase sites all over the world, or as an eBook on Barnes and Noble ($5.99) and on this website ($5.99).
 The eBooks are formatted to accommodate all tablets.